Speedycray/Portfolio/README.md

    Pexels
  </a>

-In this project, I hosted an exploit through a webserver with python3, Set up an LDAP listener to point to that server/exploit, and exploited Log4J's JNDI feature within Apache Solr to obtain a reverse powershell from the victim.
+Log4Shell is a vulnerability in the Java's Log4j.
+I hosted an exploit through a webserver with python3, Set up an LDAP listener to point to that server/exploit, and exploited Log4J's JNDI feature within Apache Solr to obtain a reverse powershell from the victim.

 ### **Reources:**
 *  [TryHackMe](https://tryhackme.com/room/solar)
 *  [Installing Apache Solr](https://www.youtube.com/watch?v=Km81Zsd7Dx8)